Learn about the importance of Two-Factor Authentication. Part three of a five-part series on how to keep your information online safe.

 Red Flags And Possible Attacks

 Social Engineering is the practice of manipulating humans to gain unauthorized access to information.
-Kevin Mitnick, the world’s most talented hacker.
-Wrote a book about Social Engineering, it describes it in full details and shows how easy it is to exploit humans.
+Kevin Mitnick, the world’s most talented hacker, wrote a book about Social Engineering, it describes it in full detail and shows how easy it is to exploit humans.

-If you are interested , we recommend reading it , very interesting story. (click here)
+If you are interested, we recommend reading it, a very interesting story. (click here)

 SIM Swapping is a way hackers can manipulate your cellular network provider to forward all incoming calls and messages to a number of choices.